Riverflame-dev/One-Day/README.md

-# One-Day---Text-based-Adventure-Game
+# One Day: Text-based Adventure Game
-A command line text-based adventure game.
+You have discovered the first programming project.
+This project is a command line text-based adventure game written in C.